BeTheVal/Bojack_Horseman_Statistics/README.md

 # Bojack Horseman Statistics
 Statistics about the famous serie on Netflix, Bojack Horseman, using Python and Pandas
+Based on Jared H.'s dataset at https://www.kaggle.com/jaredhelton/bojack-horseman-season-1-to-5
 ## During 2014
 In 2014, the year the series premiered, an average score of 7.8 was achieved on IMDb, it obtained a 7.1 in the first episode, this being the lowest of the year, while the highest was 8.6 at the end of the season.
 ![](https://github.com/BeTheVal/Bojack_Horseman_Statistics/blob/master/rating_2014.png "")